HassanMSh/SMS-SPAM-FILTER/README.md

 ## Configuration

-1. Using VScode
-2. Installing Python plugin
-3. Installing the necessary libraries using the integrated terminal in VScode:
+1. Install the necessary libraries in vscode

-* >c:\python39\python.exe -m pip install --upgrade pip
-* >pip install numpy
-* >pip install pandas
+*